A unifying approach to branching processes in varying environments: Introduction and main results

 \section{Introduction and main results}

-Branching processes $(Z_n)_{n \ge 0}$ in varying environment generalize the classical Galton-Watson processes, in that they allow time-dependence of the offspring distribution.
-This natural setting promises relevant applications (e.g. to random walks on trees as in \cite{Ru}).
-Yet these processes are seldom considered or applied nowadays.
-This lack of interest is largely due to the fact that former research on branching processes in varying environment was widely stimulated by the appearence of certain exotic properties suggesting that some typical behaviour can hardly be spotted.
-In particular, a classification along the lines of Galton-Watson processes hasn't been obtained by now.
-In this paper we like to put such a misled impression right and intend to furnish a classification.
-To this end we prove several theorems ranging from criteria for a.s. extinction up to Yaglom type results.
-We require only mild regularity assumptions, in particular we don't set any restrictions on the sequence of expectations $\mathbf E[Z_n]$, $n \ge 0$, thereby generalizing and unifying a number of individual results from the literature.
+Branching processes $(Z_n)_{n \ge 0}$ in a varying environment generalize the classical Galton-Watson processes, in that they allow time-dependence of the offspring distribution.
+This natural setting promises relevant applications (e.g. to random walks on trees as in \cite{Ru}) and received recently a renewal of interest, see e.g. \cite{Ba,BrHaut,GoKeMiPu,SaJa}.
+Former research on branching processes in a varying environment was temporarily affected by the appearence of certain exotic properties, and one could get the impression that it is difficult to grasp some kind of generic behaviour of these processes.
+Even so, steps in this direction were taken by Peter Jagers \cite{Ja}, in particular, he aimed for a classification into supercritical, critical and subcritical regimes in the spirit of ordinary Galton-Watson processes.
+In this paper we like to take up this line of research.
+To this end we prove several theorems reaching from criteria for a.s. extinction up to Yaglom type results.
+We require only mild regularity assumptions, in particular we don't set any restrictions to the sequence of expectations $\mathbf E[Z_n]$, $n \ge 0$, thereby generalizing and unifying a number of individual results from the literature.